KNOWLEDGE AROUND CANCER & PREGNANCY

 Knowledge around cancer and pregnancy (inc. Signs and Symptoms)

-Due to the many body changes during the course of a pregnancy and in the weeks after delivery some of the early signs of cancers can be mistaken for being pregnancy related.
+Due to the many-body changes during the course of pregnancy and in the weeks after delivery, some of the early signs of cancers can be mistaken for being pregnancy-related.
 We refer to this as ‘symptom shielding’.
-It is correct to not wish to alarm women into thinking that everything they feel could be the sign of something far more sinister but nonetheless, body awareness is key.
+It is correct to not wish to alarm women into thinking that everything they feel could be the sign of something far more sinister but body awareness is key.

 Approximately 2 women a day receive a diagnosis of cancer in pregnancy/postnatally.
 This equates to 1 in every 1000 pregnant women (Public Health England 2018).